Ahsan1Murtaza/Learn-JavaFX/README.md

 | 22 | Key Events                        | Detect keyboard key presses for interaction or shortcuts.                                                   |
 | 23 | Animations                        | Animate elements like movement, fade, scale, and rotate effects.                                            |
 | 24 | MediaView                         | Play video or audio media in the application.                                                               |

+You can use Scene Builder to design the user interface (UI) easily, then connect the UI with Java code for functionality.